hftay/tic-tac-toe/readme.md

 # tropical-tic-tac-toe

 ## Pseudocode
 1. create a blank 3x3 gameboard of blank tokens -- each array must be Unique
-  * create a winning board for hero with "O" token
+  1. create a winning board for hero with "O" token
   2. create a winning board for villain "with X" token
 2. check which player's turn it is
 3. event listener for when tile is clicked
-		..1. update content of tile to become current player's token ..2. update board
+  1. update content of tile to become current player's token
+  2. update board
-		..3. check if game won by comparing current board with both winning boards ..*. if true, won either by either horizontal, vertical, leading diagonal, skew diagonal ..*. display winner (should be current player) ..*. winner's win-count++
+  3. check if game won by comparing current board with both winning boards
+    *if true, won either by either horizontal, vertical, leading diagonal, skew diagonal ..*. display winner (should be current player) ..*. winner's win-count++
 				..*. else,